 The Battle Creek Symphony Orchestra

 Michigan’s oldest orchestra played its first concert on February 16, 1899.
 Conductor John B. Martin combined the local German orchestra with his music students for the performance.
-Martin conducted the all-volunteer orchestra for the next 40 years.
+Martin would to on to conduct the all-volunteer orchestra for the next 40 years.

 Raymond Gould led the orchestra for its first concert at W.K.
 Kellogg Auditorium on December 7, 1941, during which an announcer informed the audience of the attack on Pearl Harbor.
 Under Gould, the Symphony became a charter member of the American Symphony Orchestra League and created a Board of Directors, a Players’ Board, and a Women’s Committee for fund raising.
 Gould’s son-in-law, Roger Parkes, took up the baton for thirteen years, during which the orchestra grew to 70 pieces.
 The 50th anniversary concert in 1949 was attended by eight members of Martin’s original orchestra.